FridaKristian/project-state-management-quiz-vite/README.md

 To brainstorm we used Figma where we gathered ideas and inspirational pictures.
 We mob programmed most of the time but also made branches for specific features.

+Zustand for global state management
+Built in React using React Router and multiple hooks

 ### View it live

 https://tic-tac-toe-quiz.netlify.app/